 The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the Series Bonds.
 The Series Bonds will be issued as fully registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully registered security certificate will be issued for each series and maturity of the Series Bonds bearing interest at the same rate in the aggregate principal amount thereof, and will be deposited with DTC.
+One fully registered security certificate will be issued for each series and maturity of the Series Bonds in the aggregate principal amount thereof, and will be deposited with DTC.